Philadelphia Eagles vs. Pittsburgh Steelers

 Thus, the dislike between the two franchises really centers on more of a socioeconomic rivalry between the cities.
 A lot of Pittsburgh residents view Philadelphia as an evil east coast metropolis that sucks up state funding and is responsible for many of the difficulties the state faces.
 This is no different than the feelings that downstate Illinois has to Chicago and upstate New York has to the City.

 Since the merger, the Steelers have found themselves having much more success on a national scale than the Eagles.
 The Steelers have won their conference eight times and won the Super Bowl six of those times, most recently in 2008.
 Philadelphia has appeared in three Super Bowls while only winning the one in 2017.

 The two teams first met in 1933, with the Eagles winning the game 25-6.
-Overall, the Eagles hold a major advantage in the series, going 48-29-3 against their cross-state rivals.
-The two teams have only met in the postseason once, way back in 1947 when the Eagles shut out the Steelers 21–0 at Forbes Field.
+In the Steeler vs. Eagles history, the Eagles hold a major advantage in the series, going 48-30-3 against their cross-state rivals.
+The two teams have only met in the postseason once.
+That happened way back in 1947, when the Eagles shut out the Steelers 21–0 at Forbes Field.
 Most of the overall results in this series date back to earlier times, as now the two only meet once every four years.

-The last meeting between the two occurred in 2016.
-The Philadelphia Eagles absolutely demolished the Steelers by a score of 34-3 while both teams were undefeated in the young season.
+The last meeting between the two occurred in 2020.
+The Steelers pulled out a home victory in Week 5 by a score of 38-29 to stay undefeated on the season.